A subsidiary of Wagtail UK, Conservation Dogs is a centre for the training of anti-poaching and wildlife detection dogs.

 A dogs sense of smell is two thousand times stronger, and fifty times more sensitive than that of a human’s.

 The training is based on a ‘reward system’.
 The dogs are carefully selected for their high drive and enthusiasm, sociability and ability to work in sometimes challenging areas.

 The training and work is fun for the dogs.
 We train them to detect a scent and they are rewarded with a tennis ball or their favourite toy.

-Our detection dog can assist construction companies and ecologists in the locating of GCN’s for removal whilst trapping out, as well as identifying areas where newts might be (i.e. rock piles/log piles etc.) that may have had to be hand searched, therefore speeding up the process of safe removal.
+Our detection dog can assist construction companies and ecologists in the locating of GCN’s for removal whilst trapping out.
+In addition, the dog can identify areas where newts might be (i.e. rock piles/log piles etc.) that may have had to be hand searched.
+Thus speeding up the process of safe removal.